Skip to main content

 }

-All GET endpoints which return an object list support cursor based pagination with pagination information inside a pagination object.
-This means that to get all objects, you need to paginate through the results by always using the id of the last resource in the list as a starting_after parameter for the next call.
-To make it easier, the API will contruct the next call into next_uri together with all the currently used pagination parameters.
-You know that you have paginated all the results when the response's next_uri is empty.
-While using cursor based pagination might seem weird compared to many APIs it protects from the situation when the resulting object list changes during pagination (new resource gets added or removed).
+GET endpoints that return an object list support cursor based pagination, with pagination information inside a pagination object.
+This means that to get all objects, you must paginate through the results by always using the id of the last resource in the list as a starting_after parameter for the next call.

 The result list is in descending order by default (newest item first) but it can be reversed by supplying order=asc instead.